mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

    Is this what I'd been picturing?
 No, I don't think that I'd been picturing anything.
 When I think of what creating a website looks like, I think of Wordpress.
 This process differed from my preconceptions in that I thought it'd be impossibly difficult to create a website.
 But look!
 I did it!
 And I guess that if I can do it, then shoot--anyone can.

+## Thinking Like a Programmer
+**_Describe the process for solving problems._**

+   Dev-Academy provides a 10 step approach to solving problems.
+The most important of which––I believe––is to BREATHE.
+Something I'm working on.
+Anywayyyyyy, the first step is to get in the zone––one spawned from habit rather than fantasy.
+Start the timer––timeboxing is everything!
+Break the question down into something clear and easy to understand.
+If you don't understand the question, then won't solve the problem unless you miraculously stumble upon it (which happens, sometimes, but not as often as one would like).
+PLAN PLAN PLAN.
+Don't just dive into the water all gung-ho.
+Check for hazards first.
+Break the problem up into smaller parts and try solving these smaller equations first.
+As yu solve the smaller parts, begin broadening the picture and put the puzzle pieces together in an attempt to reach an overall solution.
+If you get stuck, BREATHE.
+IN.
+OUT.
+Walk away if you have.
+Literally––walk, and don't stop walking.
+Don't return to the problem until you have a clear head and a calm mind.
+Remember the difference between curiosity and irritation.
+UPon solving the problem, find a way to iprove it.
+Make it simpler, clearer, easier to follow along with and replicate.
+Reflect on your process and your progress.
+And then practice.
+Practice.
+Practice.
+You want to learn Spanish?
+Get on Duolingo twice a day, bebe.

+**_Will you follow that process?
+How?_**
+   The four questions?
+Already on it.
+The hardest part for me to enact will be the planning aspect.
+I've never been much good at that.
+I prefer to throw myself into something and figure it out along the way.
+I'm starting to understand that this frame of being might not work so well in the coding realm.
+I'll do my best to follow the process, and to breathe.
+DEFINITELY need to breathe.

+**_What did you learn about the flipped classroom?_**

+   Firstly, that it isn't actually a synonym for flipped learning.
+The two concepts are different concepts.
+The idea of a flipped classroom is that you do the learning at home (video tutorials, online articles, step-by-step online courses) and the homework at school (asking questions and solving problems with the teacher).
+Flipped learning I find a little more confusing...I think it's just that rather than being in a classroom where the teacher is talking AT you, you're in a classroom where the teacher is available to assist with problems and nudge the student in the direction of the correct answer without just handing it to them.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: